 (Most recently updated 07/19/2020.)
 The north terminus of US 3 is at a border crossing leading to Chartierville, Quebec.
 Since there is no town nearby on the American side, US 3 is often described as ending in Connecticut Lakes, New Hampshire.
 This is the name applied to the state forest that protects the upper reaches of the Connecticut River, where a chain of lakes is situated near its source.
 US 3 goes right past three of them:

 But did you know there is also a Fourth Connecticut Lake?
 This lake (actually a small pond) is the true source of the Connecticut River.
 It is not situated directly on US 3; in fact, it is not accessible by any road.
-Instead, visitors park at a trailhead near the U.S. border inspection station.
-The path to Fourth Conn.
-Lake is an international trail, because in some places it actually crosses the boundary (which in this area is defined by a ridge which separates water flowing north through Canada into the St. Lawrence River, from water flowing south through the U.S. into Long Island Sound).
-The hike to the lake is a little over a half-mile, with approx. 500 feet in elevation gain.
+Instead, visitors park at a trailhead right across from the U.S. border inspection station.